satishdevops777/Devops/CICD.md

 - Every time a developer writes code, CI/CD automatically builds, tests, secures, and deploys it.

 ### 1️⃣ Continuous Integration (CI)
+- CI is the practice of automatically building and testing code whenever developers push changes.
 - Goal: Catch problems early.
 - Whenever a developer pushes code to Git:
 	- What happens automatically?